-Thread is a socio-cultural center with a residency program to allow local and international artists to live and work in Sinthian, a rural village in Tambacounda, the southeastern region of Senegal.
+Thread is a residency program and cultural center that allows local and international artists to live and work in Sinthian, a rural village in Tambacounda, the southeastern region of Senegal.
 It houses two artists’ dwellings, as well as ample indoor and outdoor studio space.

 The team behind Thread speaks to its collaborative nature.
 Its concept and construction were spearheaded by local Sinthian leader and doctor, Dr. Magueye Ba.
 A Senegalese environmental sustainability expert, Moussa Sene, is its general manager.
 And its founder, Nicholas Fox Weber, represents the organization that has made the project possible: The Josef and Anni Albers Foundation.
 Together we are using art as a means of developing linkages between rural Senegal and other parts of the globe.

 Josef and Anni Albers were two extraordinary artists and human beings, both of them renowned for their work at the Bauhaus School in Germany prior to the closing of that institution in 1933.
 That year, they moved to the United States, where they would live for the rest of their lives.
 Anni, primarily a textile artist, was the first in her field to be given a solo exhibition at the Museum of Modern Art in New York, in 1949, and Josef, a color theorist and painter and teacher, was the first living artist to be the subject of a solo exhibition at the Metropolitan Museum of Art in New York, in 1970.

 The artistic program for Thread is inspired both by Anni Albers’s belief in the vital value of “starting at zero” and Josef Albers’s lifelong desire “to open eyes.”
 Anni used to say that “you can go anywhere from anywhere,” and Josef made it a perpetual goal to employ "minimal means for maximum effect.”
 Those beliefs are fundamental to Thread.
 Otherwise, there is no fixed artistic program.